MichelDeudon/formations/content/en/c/reseaux/les-jeunes-et-les-reseaux-sociaux.md

    - Attention Economy
 ---

-This training, in the form of a collaborative and interactive workshop, is built around 3 stages.
+Collaborative and interactive workshop to raise awareness about the impacts of screens and social networks.

 <!--more-->

+This training is built around 3 stages.

 1. Introduction.
 2. Putting the 1-2-4-all method into practice to debate: What needs do social networks meet?
 How do they make me feel?
 What alternatives exist?
 What are concrete solutions?